scottjaymsu/NLP-Autograder/README.md

 ## Fully-Connected NN

 Performed text cleaning and tokenization using Python’s Natural Language Toolkit, then used Word2Vec to create feature vectors representing the data.
-Trained a fully connected NN with 3 layers.
+Trained a fully connected NN with 3 layers. <br>

-Training Accuracy: 0.57
+Training Accuracy: 0.57 <br>
-Evaluation (5 fold CV) Accuracy: 0.4
+Evaluation (5 fold CV) Accuracy: 0.4 <br>
-Testing Accuracy: 0.41
+Testing Accuracy: 0.41 <br>

 Low accuracy during training indicates that the model is underfitting.
 Given enough training data and computational resources, it is possible that a simple fully connected NN may be capable of fitting data with higher accuracy, but given the fact that 1000 epochs were already used it would likely take a very high amount of epochs to produce an accurate result.
 In addition, accurate results on training & testing given an even higher amount of epochs would likely be overfit.
 Therefore, it is reasonable to conclude that a 3 layer perceptron is not the best choice of model for this task.